5 Tweaks To Make The Ketogenic Diet Even More Effective: A Doctor Explains

 As an obstetrician-gynecologist who has struggled with her weight in the past, I am surprised by none of Michelle's success.
 She had arrived at my office about six weeks before, wanting to lose around 40 pounds.
 Michelle frequently felt tired yet struggled to fall asleep, had a familial history of type 2 diabetes, and her bedroom life had, as she described it, "hit zero."

 Yet on that fourth visit—after following a ketogenic diet—Michelle glowed with newfound energy and vigor.
 Her blood work confirmed glowing health: dramatically improved blood pressure, lipids, insulin sensitivity, and inflammatory markers.
-Studies confirm a ketogenic diet can create those benefits and more.
-Though the diet was originally designed to help control epilepsy, studies today show ketogenic diets benefit numerous conditions including weight gain, cancer, type 2 diabetes, low energy levels, and aging.
+Studies confirm a ketogenic diet can create1 those benefits and more.
+Though the diet was originally designed to help control epilepsy, studies today show ketogenic diets benefit numerous conditions including weight gain2, cancer3, type 2 diabetes4, low energy levels5, and aging2.

 What are the benefits of ketosis, and is it safe?